art-programmer/PlaneNet/README.md

 cd ..
 ```

 To train the network, you also need to run the following commands to compile the library for computing the set matching loss.
-(See [here](https://github.com/fanhqme/PointSetGeneration) for details.)
+You need Eigen (I am using Eigen 3.2.92) for the compilation.
+(Please see [here](https://github.com/fanhqme/PointSetGeneration) for details.)
 ```bash
 cd nndistance
 make